chrnolte/places-conus/docs/data/transactions.rst

 Linkage to parcels
 ******************

-Transactions and parcels have a "many-to-many" (:math:`n-m`) relationship in PLACES, because each transaction can have multiple parcels and each parcel can transact more than once.
-Linkages between parcels and sales are therefore usually based on a separate table of :any:`sid` - :any:`pid` links.
+Transactions and parcels have a "many-to-many" (:math:`n-m`) relationship.
+Each transaction can have multiple parcels and each parcel can transact more than once.
+Linkages between parcels and sales are based on a separate table of :any:`sid` - :any:`pid` links.